 This section presents a simple model that frames our empirical question: if a mortgage is to be terminated, either by repayment or default, which is the best choice for the borrower?
-It is important to first recognize that, since the analysis conditions on termination of the mortgage, the default option (which involves future opportunities) plays no role.
-However, the cost of default is crucial.
+While the default option, which involves future opportunities, plays no role, the cost of default is crucial.
 As noted above, one element of default cost is mortgage blacklisting, which prevents the borrower from securing a new mortgage for a number of years following a default.
 Additional costs come from a reduction in the borrower's credit rating, which may raise the interest rate charged on other borrowing (such as car loans) while making it harder to acquire new credit cards.
 Guilt from abrogating a financial contract may also be an element of default cost, as seen in Guiso et al. (2013).
-While moving costs are a component of default cost when the choice is between default (which requires relocation) and mortgage continuation (which does not), moving costs play no role in the choice between repayment and default conditional on termination, since both options require relocation.
+While moving costs are a component of default cost when the choice is between default (which requires relocation) and mortgage continuation (which does not), moving costs play no role in the choice between repayment and default conditional on termination, since both choices require relocation.

-Consider our homeowner from the introduction, who is moving to a different city and thus needs to terminate his mortgage.
+Consider our homeowner from the introduction, who is moving to a different city and thus needs to terminate a mortgage.
 Suppose initially that default cost is absent, and let P denote the value of the house and M the mortgage balance.
 Then, default on the mortgage is preferable to repayment when with repayment preferred otherwise.
 Letting E denote home equity, which is given by E = P - M, the rule in (1) becomes E < 0, so that default is preferred when equity is negative, with the mortgage underwater (a familiar rule).
-Ignoring other assets and debts, E represents our borrower's net worth after selling the house and repaying the mortgage, which generates positive proceeds when E > 0 but requires an out-of-pocket payment when E < 0.
-By contrast, net worth after default equals zero since both assets and liabilities then disappear.
-Thus, when equity is negative, default is preferred since it leaves net worth at zero instead of at the negative value resulting from repayment.
+Letting A denote other financial assets, A + E represents our borrower's net worth after selling the house and repaying the mortgage, which generates positive proceeds when E > 0 but requires an out-of-pocket payment when E < 0.
+By contrast, net worth after default equals A since both the housing asset and the mortgage debt then disappear.
+Thus, when equity is negative, default is preferred since yields a net worth of A instead of the smaller value of A + E resulting from repayment.